 Idea Grove is a Dallas marketing and PR firm that understands the power of trust-centered marketing because we owe our very existence to it.
 The agency started in 2005 with a popular blog by founder Scott Baradell, who riffed on his experiences in PR and marketing with vulnerability and self-deprecating humor.
 This instilled trust in readers, many of whom ultimately became Idea Grove marketing clients.
 To this day, the agency has earned nearly all its business organically, through PR, referrals, social media and search.

-Over the past 15 years, Idea Grove has distinguished itself an agency that understands the breadcrumbs of trust that guide buyers to make high-consideration purchases—from enterprise software to elite MBA programs to smartphones.
-Idea Grove’s unified, trust-centered PR and marketing service offering has been built from the ground up with the specific challenges of our clients in mind, including grasping complex technologies, maintaining momentum through long sales cycles, and influencing the decision-making of both business and technical buyers.
+Over the past 18 years, Idea Grove has distinguished itself an agency that understands the breadcrumbs of trust that guide buyers to make high-consideration purchases—from enterprise software to elite MBA programs to smartphones.
+Idea Grove’s offering has been built from the ground up with the specific challenges of our clients in mind, including grasping complex business models and technologies, maintaining momentum through long sales cycles, and influencing the decision-making of both business and technical buyers.